What is professional negligence?

 Time limits: the clock is ticking

 If you decide to proceed with a claim, the first thing to establish is whether you are in time.
 All professional negligence claims have time limits.
-Once the applicable time limit (referred to as a limitation period) expires, you are unable to proceed any further.
+Once the applicable time limit (referred to as a limitation period) expires, you cannot proceed any further.
+See our article for further information on Time limits.

-If you think you may have a claim against a professional who has acted for you and would like advice from a specialist professional negligence solicitor, please contact Alice Evelegh-Taylor at Tees on Alice Evelegh-Taylor <alice.evelegh-taylor@teeslaw.com] to discuss your claim.
+If you think you may have a claim against a professional who has acted for you and would like advice from a specialist professional negligence solicitor, please contact Alice Evelegh-Taylor at Tees on alice.evelegh-taylor@teeslaw.com to discuss your claim.

 Chat to the Author, Alice Evelegh-Taylor